baxter-flowers/kinect_2_server/README.md

 C# server streaming features of the Kinect 2 such as speech &amp; gesture recognition, skeleton tracking and original images

+## Documentation

+### Presentation
+The server written in C# uses the Kinect SDK v2 to get the RGBD raw image, skeleton tracking information, recognized speech.
+It also uses the text-to-speech from Microsoft.
+Then it streams JSON data over the network using the Publisher/Subscriber pattern from the ZeroMQ network library.
+A Linux client has been written in Python but it can be written in any other language that is compatible with ZeroMQ.
+Features are controllable through a Graphical User Interface on Windows, or through the code from any Linux/Windows client.
+The clients can for instance enable features (speech recognition on, skeleton tracking off, …) and parameters (set new speech to recognize, change language, …) from remote.

+### Necessary tools
-First, be sure that you have Windows 8 or later versions otherwise you won't be able to install the SDK of Kinect2.
+Be sure that you have Windows 8 or later versions otherwise you won't be able to install the SDK of Kinect2.

 You have to download and install these following features and SDKs :